russian-bogatyr/AKWebsite.github.io/index.md

 List here my orders from fiverr, provide a link

 # **Publications**

+---

 **Reference**: Massod Towhidnejad, Omar Ochoa, Anton Kiselev, "An Analysis of the software Engineering Curriculum Using the Guidleine Models".
 Published at Scientific Conference ASEE-SE20
----

-Publication With Ochoa

 # **Other Experience**

 ---